Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Schedule Analysis

-- The Wildcats beat the No. 8 Utah Utes in an 82-72 win on February 17, which was their best win of the season.
+- The Wildcats notched their signature win of the season on February 17, when they took down the Utah Utes, who rank No. 8 in the AP's Top 25, by a score of 82-72.

-- The Wildcats have tied for the 27th-most Quadrant 1 victories in the nation (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).
+- The Wildcats have tied for the 27th-most Quadrant 1 victories in the country (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).

-- The Wildcats have tied for the 43rd-most Quadrant 3 victories in the country (seven).
+- The Wildcats have tied for the 43rd-most Quadrant 3 wins in the nation (seven).

 Arizona 2022-23 Best Wins